-- "Secoo," "we," "us," "our company" and "our" are to Secoo Holding Limited, its subsidiaries and its consolidated variable interest entities; - "ADSs" are to our American depositary shares, each of which represents - "China" or the "PRC" are to the People's Republic of China, excluding, for the purposes of this prospectus only, Hong Kong, Macau and Taiwan; - "net GMV" for a given period are to GMV for such period minus the total value of (i) products sold but not delivered and (ii) returned products for such period.
-We define GMV as the total value of all orders of products placed on our online platform and in our clubhouses, regardless of whether the products are delivered or returned.
-The difference between GMV and net GMV was the value of products sold but not delivered and returned products ordinary shares;

-- "RMB" and "Renminbi" are to the legal currency of China; and - "US\$," "U.S. dollars," "\$," and "dollars" are to the legal currency of the United States.
+- "Secoo," "we," "us," "our company" and "our" are to Secoo Holding Limited, its subsidiaries and its consolidated variable interest entities; - "ADSs" are to our American depositary shares, each of which represents ordinary shares; - "average sales per order" for a period are to the GMV for such period divided by the total number of orders for such period; - "China" or the "PRC" are to the People's Republic of China, excluding, for the purposes of this prospectus only, Hong Kong, Macau and Taiwan; - "GMV" for a given period are to the total value of all orders of products placed on our online platform and in our clubhouses for such period, regardles of whether the products are delivered or returned; - "RMB" and "Renminbi" are to the legal currency of China; and - "US\$," "U.S. dollars," "\$," and "dollars" are to the legal currency of the United States.